Jumner/TuringVscode/README.md

 ## Known Issues

-1. Syntax highlighting is not complete and causes some functions to be multi-coloured.
 2. Syntax highlighting does not properly highlight user defined variables.
 3. The autocomplete does not complete user defined functions and variables.
 4. The autocomplete does not suggest module functions and constants without the module prefix.
 5. A few niche functions, keywords and modules are not included.
 Notably, the Gui module.

 ## Planned Features
-- Clean up and complete syntax highlighting
 - Add documentation on hover and when in function brackets
 - Exceptions on turing error
 - Autocomplete end statements automatically